 Philosophy poses general questions about reality, knowledge, reasoning, language, and conduct.
 The four main branches are metaphysics (What is the ultimate nature of reality?
 What really exists and what is mere appearance?); epistemology (What, if anything, can be known and how?); logic (What are the principles of correct reasoning?); and ethics (What is moral value?
 And what moral values should we adopt?).
 Other, more specific, branches of philosophy address questions concerning the nature of art, law, medicine, politics, religion, and the sciences.

 Everyone tends to have or assume answers to these questions.
 The aim of the department is to enable students to identify, clarify, and assess these answers, both ancient and modern.
 Philosophy prepares students for a more reflective life, for advanced studies in the subject, as well as for professions that emphasize analytic thinking and argumentation, such as law, business, and programming.

 More information on studying philosophy at NYU is available here.

-For undergraduate advising, please contact David Vellemen, Director of Undergraduate Studies.
+For undergraduate advising, please contact David Velleman, Director of Undergraduate Studies.